Create a knowledge base - Amazon Bedrock

 You can’t change the chunking strategy after you have created the data source.

-6. In the Embeddings model section, choose a supported embeddings model to convert your data into vector embeddings for the knowledge base.
+6. On the Select embeddings model and configure vector store page, choose a supported embeddings model to convert your data into vector embeddings for the knowledge base.

 7. In the Vector database section, choose one of the following options to store the vector embeddings for your knowledge base: